hack-duke/portal.hackduke.org/docs/devcontainer.md

 If not, you can do this manually by opening the command palette (Command + Shift + P)  and searching for `Dev Containers: Reopen in Container`

 ## Option 2: Starting Container from Terminal

+> ❗ This is currently experimental and sometimes fails to link the `devcontainer.json` config to the running container.
+If anything is not working, switch to starting directly form VSCode/Cursor.

 Make sure you have the Dev Containers CLI installed.
 If not, you can install with:
 ```
 npm install -g @devcontainers/cli